Custom printed packaging designed by designers within our Roastar Designer Network

 3. What is the design process like for you when creating a logo for a new client?

-Once we have an approved mood board direction we build out what we call style scapes.
+Once we have an approved mood board direction, we build out what we call style scapes.
 This is essentially an expanded mood board that goes more in-depth and might have some preliminary design work or sketches.
 The last part of our concept phase is to create actual original designs.
 From here each designer on our team might have different approaches.
 Some start with sketches and some prefer to dive right into Adobe Illustrator and start hashing out what’s in their head.
+Once we have our well-rounded concept designs, we present those to the client, again usually as part of a larger cohesive brand identity.

 4. What are common challenges you experience with clients who are working with a designer for the first time?

-Laura: Trust is one – it’s important to trust that your brand is in good hands and trust that your designer has your goals and best interests in mind when they present [their] ideas.
-I think another common challenge is understanding some of the fundamentals of logo or packaging design – the requirements and functions that are necessary for any design to be successful, but as the designer, it’s my job to help explain that!
+Laura: Trust is one.
+It’s important to trust that your brand is in good hands and that your designer has your goals and best interests in mind when they present their ideas.
+I think another common challenge is understanding some of the fundamentals of logo or packaging design –—the requirements and functions that are necessary for any design to be successful.
+But as the designer, it’s my job to help explain that!

-Alcindo: Most startups think more about products and services before creating a clear vision of the brand, making it challenging for the designer to understand their needs.
-Clients also may have unrealistic expectations about the resources and process to create a quality logo creating budget limitations.
-And finally, Clients may be hesitant to trust the designer's expertise and may resist suggestions or recommendations.
+Alcindo: The main challenge is an unclear vision of their brand.
+Most startups think more about products and services before creating a clear vision of the brand, making it challenging for the designer to understand their needs.
+Clients also may have unrealistic expectations about the resources and process to create a quality logo, creating budget limitations.
+And finally, clients may be hesitant to trust the designer's expertise and may resist suggestions or recommendations.

-Second, they are coming to us with a design in their head already when in reality they are paying us for our expertise and our proven ability to come up with unique ideas.
+Second, they are coming to us with a design in their head already, when in reality, they are paying us for our expertise and our proven ability to come up with unique ideas.
+Our process and experience almost always mean we are likely to come up with something that is more suitable and more profitable for them in the end.

 Lastly, most clients who are just starting their first business have no idea how much our branding and design services cost.
 They’ve seen an Instagram ad that told them these entrepreneurs started their million-dollar company on a dime.
 You can find cheap designers, but graphic design and branding are definitely “you get what you pay for” services.